MagnonGames/DTile/README.md

 # DTile - The simple, non-clutter tilemap editor
 DTile aims to be the best tilemap editor available today.
 It runs in the browser so that virtually any machine can run it.
-It uses the latest web technologies such as WebGL (with Pixi.js) and React (well, that's coming soon anyway).
+It uses some of the latest web technologies such as WebGL (with Pixi.js) combined with React.

 ## Why another tilemap editor?
 Isn't Tiled enough?
 Tiled is a great program with a lot of features and we're absolutely not saying that you can't create great games with it.
 However, where it's lacking is in terms of ease-of-use.
 Tiled has a lot of features which makes it capable of doing a lot of things such as different types of maps and a lot of other things, but that takes a pretty huge hit on usability.
 What DTile aims to do is to strip out all of the unnecessary features and provide you with a great out-of-the-box experience while still allowing for expandability with plugins (again, coming...
 Well, later).